 As a child living with a congenital heart defect (CHD), I knew that I was different.
 I went to the doctor a lot more often than my friends did.
 I had scars all over my chest and back.
 My parents were constantly asking me how my “chest felt” and if my heart “felt funny.”

 I knew that I had been born with something called tetralogy of Fallot and that it meant that I had four heart problems including valve issues and holes, but nothing more specific.
 But, as a kid, none of that mattered to me.

-I was a stubborn child and the more that my parents worried about me being too active through the day or getting injured in gym or falling down on the playground, the harder I would push myself.
-I played volleyball, softball, and soccer.
+My parents made sure I went to all my required cardiology appointments as I was growing up.
+But I was a stubborn child, and the more my mom and dad worried about me being too active through the day or getting injured in gym or falling down on the playground, the harder I would push myself.
+I played volleyball, softball and soccer.
 I joined the gymnastics team and decided I wanted to learn tap and ballet.

 When I turned 16, I scoffed at their suggestion that I could apply for a handicap placard for my car.
 I ignored the warning signs as I got on roller coasters that mentioned any kind of heart condition as being a reason not to ride.
 I knew that I had been born with a heart problem, but I also knew that I wasn’t going to let that impact my life.